 DODI 8500.2 February 6, 2003 says, "Robustness describes the strength of mechanism (e.g., the strength of a cryptographic algorithm) and assurance properties (i.e., confidence measures taken to ensure proper mechanism implementation) for an IA solution.
 The more robust a particular component is, the greater the level of confidence in the protection provided to the security services it supports.
-The three levels of robustness are discussed in detail in Chapter 4 in the Information Assurance Technical Framework (IATF), reference (k).
-It is also possible to use non-technical measures to achieve the equivalent of a level of robustness.
+The three levels of robustness are discussed in detail in Chapter 4 in the Information Assurance Technical Framework (IATF) release 3.1 -September 2002 located at www.iatf.net It is also possible to use non-technical measures to achieve the equivalent of a level of robustness.
 For example, physical isolation and protection of a network can be used to provide confidentiality.
 In these cases, the technical solution requirement may be reduced or eliminated."